OXID-eSales/developer_documentation/development/modules_components_themes/module/twig_templates.rst

 Example:

 You want to extend `tpl/page/details/inc/productmain.html.twig` for all themes which have this template.
-The relative path to theme `tpl` directory is `page/details/inc/productmain.html.twig`.
-You have to create template in your module with following path and content `/views/twig/tpl/page/details/inc/productmain.html.twig`
+The relative path to the theme `tpl` directory is `page/details/inc/productmain.html.twig`.
+You have to create a template in your module with the following path and content `/views/twig/tpl/page/details/inc/productmain.html.twig`

 ::